sinhp/sinhp.github.io/_pages/links.md

 ------------------------------------------------------------------------------------------------
-## This Wesbite
+## This Website

 This website is hosted on **GitHub pages**.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
+[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 Pages are created by [Jekyll Now](http://www.jekyllnow.com/), a more user-friendly version of [Jekyll](https://jekyllrb.com/) and perfect for building minimal and static, yet beautiful, secure, and stable websites.
 A really quick and easy-to-follow guide is provided [here](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).
 For a quick start, you can also find the source code for setting up your own website at [barryclark/jekyll-now](https://github.com/barryclark/jekyll-now).

-I used the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io).
+I used the front page of a website that is powered by the [academic pages template](https://github.com/academicpages/academicpages.github.io).
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 Make sure you check this [guide](http://jmcglone.com/guides/github-pages/) as well.
 Personally, I found it very useful and succinct.